Xiao-A-lbert/Windows-Endpoint-Analysis-Challenge-CTF/README.md

 # Windows Endpoint Analysis Challenge CTF

 <h2>Description</h2>
-In this Windows Endpoint Analysis Cahllenge, I used the commandline queries like netstat and tasklist to find the processid and associated DLL modules of the challenge.exe malware.
+In this Windows Endpoint Analysis Challenge, I used the commandline queries like netstat and tasklist to find the processid and associated DLL modules of the challenge.exe malware.
 I also used Autoruns and Task Scheduler to find persistences within the system.

 <h2>Languages and Utilities Used</h2>